 When we take stock of the different stakeholders involved in delivering care, we begin to see the scale of integration needed.
 Those are:

 Given the length of this list and how each element of the NHS combines, we’re left with the challenge of ensuring that they’re all able to deliver on the NHS’ strategy.

 The very nature of the NHS means that it is constantly evolving.
-The NHS that arose in the 1948 is now a completely different organisation.
-It has changed and will continue to change, but it must also continue to deliver world class health care to the public.
+The NHS that arose in 1948 is now a completely different organisation.
+It has changed and will continue to change, but it must also continue to deliver world-class health care to the public.
 Quite the challenge.